inoas/glacier/README.md

 ## Installation & Usage

-This library depends on [/synrc/fs](https://github.com/synrc/fs).
+For Erlang this library depends on [fs](https://hexdocs.pm/fs/).
 Because of this on Linux you will need [`inotify-tools` to be installed](https://github.com/synrc/fs#backends).
 On Mac and Windows it should work out of the box.

 If available on Hex this package can be added to your Gleam project: